the-unmindful/omnichat-app/documentation.md

 *   **Basic Utilities:**
     *   [Implemented] Copy button (📋 icon) on each assistant message to copy the preceding user question and the assistant's response (with model label) to the clipboard in Markdown format.
     *   [Implemented] "Export Chat" button in the chat header to save the entire active chat session as a Markdown (.md) file, including roles, model labels, and active Persona system prompt if used.
+*   **Chat Search & Filtering:**
+    *   [Implemented] Keyword search input in the sidebar to filter chat sessions.
+    *   [Implemented] Searches across chat titles and the full content of messages within each chat.
+    *   [Implemented] Search is performed locally in the main process for privacy and speed.
+    *   [Implemented] Searched chat list persists in the sidebar when a chat is selected from the filtered results.
+The filter only clears if the search input is manually emptied or a new chat is created.

 ## 4. Advanced Features & Roadmap